 Our mission is to inform, educate and entertain by providing a varied and interesting program of activities for our membership and the communities we serve.
 Our projects include educational programs and presentations by guest speakers and our members, public star parties, field observation of various astronomical events and trips to observatories and other space science venues.
 If you are as interested in Astronomy as we are, we hope you will join us at one of our star parties, meetings, or lectures.
 If you would like to become a member please click HERE.

-The March meeting will be Monday, March 4, 2019. at the Clemson Central Library.
-Telescopes and other equipment will be available for observing before and after each meeting for public observing and education.
+The March meeting will be Monday, March 4, 2019 at the Clemson Central Library.

 The April meeting will be Monday, April 1, 2019 at the Clemson Central Library.